WinVector/Examples/mc_stan/mc_stan.md

 One can extend the model to parametric inference by writing `Pd` and `lambda` as parametric functions of instance features.

+Let’s use Stan to find a set of parameters for which the observations are likely.

 ``` r
 model = stan_model(